 Do you know what Imogen does now?
 She’s the ambassador for a charitable foundation known as “No Drugs For Our Youth” – she travels around the country visiting secondary schools, telling them her story and pleading with them not to get involved with drugs in any way, shape or form – ever.
 At the start of every session she tells the kids she has a little sister; a little sister who is her hero and who showed her that life was precious.
 If only she knew – all I did was dance.

 Imogen – my fragile, flawed, china doll sister.
 My hero.

-I hope you enjoyed …
+I hope you enjoyed my little story …